 Photo courtesy of Cliff's High Desert Garden Archival Dec, 2011 last updated 101812

-White or white blend.
-Mild fragrance.
-18 to 25 petals.
-Average diameter 5".
-Large, double (17-25 petals), borne mostly solitary, cluster-flowered, in small clusters, flat bloom form.
+Mauve.
+Flowers reddish-purple.
+Strong fragrance.
+20 petals.
+Average diameter 3.5".
+Large, double (17-25 petals), in small clusters, ruffled bloom form.
 Blooms in flushes throughout the season.
-Long, pointed buds.

-USDA zone 7b and warmer.
-Can be used for cut flower or garden.
-Vigorous.
-Disease susceptibility: very disease resistant, very mildew resistant.
+USDA zone 6b and warmer.
+Can be used for beds and borders, container rose, cut flower or garden.
+Disease susceptibility: very disease resistant.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.
 Requires spring freeze protection (see glossary - Spring freeze protection) .
 Can be grown in the ground or in a container (container requires winter protection).